 Later in the meeting, councilman Bob Jennings, chairman of the safety committee, also brought up the subject of the streets.
 Jennings is part of the ad-hoc committee which has been studying the issue.

-Page 2 of 4 - Members of that committee include Jennings, councilman Jim Brennan, councilwoman Juania Pisano, engineer Mary Bogart, Bill McAllister, Joe McConnell of the Greater Honesdale Partnership, Tom Shepstone of Shepstone Management and solicitor Rich Henry.
+Members of that committee include Jennings, councilman Jim Brennan, councilwoman Juania Pisano, engineer Mary Bogart, Bill McAllister, Joe McConnell of the Greater Honesdale Partnership, Tom Shepstone of Shepstone Management and solicitor Rich Henry.

 Jennings said in April of this year he contacted A New Era Security in Waymart about placing cameras in strategic locations to monitor the traffic flow.
 The company agreed and has provided free video taping since that time.